ekedonald/1-Linux-Practice-Project/README.md

 `sudo updatedb`

 * Moreover, adding -i argument will turn off case sensitivity so you can search for a file even if you don't remember the exact name.
-The asterisk (*) wildcard can be used in combination to look for content that contains two or more words as show below:
+The asterisk (*) wildcard can be used in combination to look for content that contains two or more words as shown below:

 ```bash
 locate -i html*